Shinga13/voting-bot/DOCUMENTATION.md

 ### Parameters
 - `title` (required): Title of the vote to edit.
 - `subject`(optional): New description or question of the vote shown on the embed.
 - `start` (optional): New time and date at which the vote will start.
-Given in "Unix Seconds".
+Given as ISO 8601 formatted time string.
 - `end` (optional): New time and date at which the vote will end.
-Given in "Unix Seconds".
+Given as ISO 8601 formatted time string.
 Must be after the given start time and in the future.

 ## end
 ### Description